cjxiee/blog/_posts/Fall2022_ESE546_note.md

 3. Compute loss and call *.backward()*.
 4. Update the inputs by the gradient information from autograd.
 5. Repeat the process several times so that the adversarial sample could change the network's original prediction.

+# Freeze data!!!
+In a NN, parameters that don’t compute gradients are usually called frozen parameters.
+It is useful to “freeze” part of your model if you know in advance that you won’t need the gradients of those parameters (this offers some performance benefits by reducing autograd computations).

+Another common usecase where exclusion from the differentiation is important is for finetuning a pretrained network.

+In finetuning, we freeze most of the model and typically only modify the classifier layers to make predictions on new labels.
+Let’s walk through a small example to demonstrate this.
+As before, we load a pretrained resnet18 model, and freeze all the parameters.

+    from torch import nn, optim

+    model = torchvision.models.resnet18(pretrained=True)

+    # Freeze all the parameters in the network
+    for param in model.parameters():
+        param.requires_grad = False